 Finding hope in moments of despair

-Guns are a uniquely lethal method of suicide.
-In Missouri, six out of every 10 suicides involve a gun, with approximately 85% of attempts ending in death.
+Firearms are a uniquely lethal method of suicide.
+In Missouri, six out of every 10 suicides involve a firearm, with approximately 85% of attempts ending in death.
 Research shows that a person can think about suicide for an extended period, but the decision to act in a brief and vulnerable moment can happen in less than one hour.
-Having access to a gun at this time can determine whether someone lives or dies.
+Having access to a firearm at this time can determine whether someone lives or dies.

 Why it matters:

 Suicide is a public health crisis in the U.S., with rates rising more than 30% in 25 states between 1999 and 2016.
 Rates have increased among both sexes, all racial and ethnic groups, all age groups under 75, and in all geographic settings.
 In Missouri, suicide rates have grown even faster than the national average.

 At 61%, firearms are the leading means of suicide in Missouri by a wide margin.
 Despite the tragic out-sized role firearms play in a majority of suicides in the region, strategies to address firearm suicide are absent or underdeveloped within statewide and community-based suicide prevention plans.